Alyssa Naeher: Boston Breakers, 2013–2015

-In May 2013, Naeher signed with the Boston Breakers in the newly formed National Women's Soccer League, returning to the United States after playing two years in Germany.
+In May 2013, Naeher signed with the Boston Breakers in the newly formed National Women's Soccer League, returning to the United States after playing for two years in Germany.

-In the 2014 National Women's Soccer League season Naeher played every minute of the season for Boston and won the Goalkeeper of the Year award as she recorded a record 106 saves in 24 games.
+During the 2014 National Women's Soccer League season, Naeher played every minute for Boston and won the Goalkeeper of the Year award as she recorded a record 106 saves in 24 games.

 On November 22, 2015, Naeher was traded from the Boston Breakers to the Chicago Red Stars for defender Whitney Engen.

-Chicago Red Stars, 2015–present
+Chicago Red Stars (Chicago Stars FC), 2016–present

-Naeher had a strong start to the 2016 NWSL season in Chicago as she was named Player of the Month for May as she posted three shutouts and only allowed one goal in four games during the month.
+Naeher had a strong start to the 2016 NWSL season in Chicago; she was named Player of the Month for May, posting three shutouts and allowing just one goal in four games.
+She was one of three finalists for Goalkeeper of the Year.

+Naeher was again nominated for Goalkeeper of the Year in the 2017 season.

-Naeher was named Player of the Week in week 6 of the 2018 season by the NWSL Media Association, she was also named to the Team of the Month in June 2018.
+Naeher was named Player of the Week in week 6 of the 2018 season by the NWSL Media Association; she was also named to the Team of the Month in June 2018.

-On August 18, 2018, Naeher earned her 100th NWSL cap in a 2–2 draw against the Portland Thorns.
+On August 18, 2018, Naeher earned her 100th NWSL cap in a 2–2 draw against the Portland Thorns FC.

+On March 23, 2024, Naeher made NWSL history by becoming the first goalkeeper with 50 wins for a single club when the Red Stars defeated Seattle Reign FC in a 2–1 victory.